bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 $log p(x) = const.$ it is fixed number if x is given.
-That means it does not depends on q(z).
+That means it does not depend on q(z).
-Since the objective is to minizie the  KL divergnece. that means that we want to maximize the lower bound $L=\sum q(z) log \frac{p(x,z)}{q(z)}$.
+Since the objective is to minizine the  KL divergence. that means that we want to maximize the lower bound $L=\sum q(z) log \frac{p(x,z)}{q(z)}$.
 This is called a variational lower bound.
 We can maximize this variational bound instead of minimizing the KL divergence.
 However, this bound is not tight and that will have additional reflections in the result since the KL divergence will not exactly be minimized.

 \begin{equation}
 max L = \sum q(z) \frac{p(x,z)}{q(z)}  = \sum q(z)[log(p(x|z) + log\frac{p(z)}{q(z)}] = \sum q(z)log(p(x|z)) + \sum q(z)\frac{p(z)}{q(z)} = \sum q(z)log(p(x|z)) - KL(q(z)||p(z)) = E_{q(z)}logp(x|z) - KL(q(z)||p(z))
 \end{equation}

-In fact if we interpret VAE as a graphical model: one can use $z->x$ and map it to probability p(z|x), while at the same time it can make assumpuion of exsiting recursive relationship $x->z$ to represent the mapping $q(x|z)$.
-Then the later can be seen as encoder, and the former as decoder.
+If we interpret VAE as a graphical model: one can use $z->x$ and map it to probability p(z|x), while at the same time it can make an assumption of existing recursive relationship $x->z$ to represent the mapping $q(x|z)$.
+Then the latter can be seen as an encoder and the former as a decoder.
 This practically means that we choose some distribution for $z$ that we want to reconstruct.
-With minizmiation of the above quantity one can actually try to learn how to map the corresponding chosen distribution.
+With the minimisation of the above quantity, one can try to learn how to map the corresponding chosen distribution.
+VAE is using variational inference to provide estimates of untractable probabilities.

 In case of Gaussian E_{q(z)}logp(x|z) results in $E_{q(z)}log(exp(-|x-x^*|^2)$ which is equivalent to minimization of the reconstruction error thus:
 \begin{equation}
 \max E_{q(z)}logp(x|z) - KL(q(z)||p(z))  <=> \max -E_{q(z)}logp(x|z) - KL(q(z)||p(z)) <=> \min recon\_error +  KL(q(z)||p(z))
 \end{equation}

 It is important to note that in the bottleneck we are aiming to reconstruct not the code of the distribution but the code for its parameters $\mu$ and $\sigma$.
 Then we sample from this distribution and pass the sample through the decode.
-This is reered to as reparametarization trick.
-And we can use this model as generative model in that sence.
-We are using the reparametarization trick to do this.
-Read the original paper "VAE 2013" for more details.
+This is referred to as the reparameterization trick.
+And we can use this model as a generative model in that sense.
+We are using the reparameterization trick to do this.
+Read the original paper ["Auto-encoding Variational Bayes"](https://arxiv.org/pdf/1312.6114.pdf) for more details.

 -------